nenoNaninu/TypedSignalR.Client/README.md

 // Specify the hub method to invoke using string. await connection.InvokeAsync("HubMethod1");

-// manually determine the return type.
+// Manually determine the return type.
-// The parameter is cast to object. var guid = await connection.InvokeAsync<Guid>("HubMethod2", "message", 99);
+// The parameter is cast to object type. var guid = await connection.InvokeAsync<Guid>("HubMethod2", "message", 99);

 // Registering a client function requires a string,